Up to 50% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• Daily sitters who want consistent support
+• Daily sitters who want steady support without a bulky silhouette

 Where it falls short: